The ins and out on how to test fertility and where to get it done

 We're glad you asked.
 The anti-mullerian hormone (AMH) is produced by the follicles in your ovaries.
 By testing the level of AMH in your blood, you're able to get a good snapshot of your ovarian reserve.

-Plus, by checking your fertility hormones, you'll be able to uncover any underlying conditions (like PCOS) which may impact your chances of conceiving.
+Plus, by checking your fertility hormones, you'll be able to uncover any underlying conditions (like PCOS) that may impact your chances of conceiving.

 What other hormones can a blood test check?